-- 5.3.3 Within these basic parameters, we will aim in our report to the Secretary of State for each section of coast to prevent coastal businesses suffering significant loss of income from the introduction of coastal access rights.
-If, on the basis of the evidence available at the time, we are persuaded that significant loss of income is likely, we will include specific proposals to prevent it. - 5.3.4 Where such proposals prove necessary, the action we recommend will depend on the objectives of the business, the management of any existing public access arrangements which affect it and our best prediction of future levels and patterns of public use following the introduction of coastal access rights.
-These considerations may influence the position of the trail, the extent of any spreading room landward of the trail, or the management of the access rights, either informally or through local restrictions, exclusions and alternative routes. - 5.3.5 Chapter 8 includes examples of circumstances where in particular cases some action may be necessary to prevent significant loss of income, including some businesses offering visitor attractions and holiday accommodation.
+- 5.3.1 Business will not be expected to contribute in any significant way to the establishment and maintenance costs associated with improved coastal access. - 5.3.2 Where businesses wish to charge visitors for specific goods, services or facilities, the coastal access rights will not prevent it.
+This includes for example charges for parking or deck-chair hire, entry to attractions such as theme parks, historic buildings or formal gardens, and permits for activities not covered under the access rights.
+However, businesses will not be able to charge the general public to enter land where the coastal access rights apply, for activities falling within those rights. - 5.3.3 Within these basic parameters, we will aim in our report to the Secretary of State for each section of coast to prevent coastal businesses suffering significant loss of income from the introduction of coastal access rights.
+If, on the basis of the evidence available at the time, we are persuaded that significant loss of income is likely, we will include specific recommendations to prevent it. - 5.3.4 Where such recommendations prove necessary, the action we recommend will depend on the objectives of the business, the management of any existing public access arrangements which affect it and our best prediction of future levels and patterns of public use following the introduction of coastal access rights.
+These considerations may influence the position of the trail, the extent of any spreading room landward of the trail,